pinapelz/two-torial-dx/docs/extras/unity.md

 !!! warning "AquaMai & worldlinkd"

-    These mods may not work with the MelonLoader compatiblity layer for BepInEx, and as such it's recommended to follow their respective guides.
+    These mods may not work with the MelonLoader compatibility layer for BepInEx, and as such it's recommended to follow their respective guides.